cyber-dojo-tools/id-split-timer/readme.md

-Given a 6-digit ID what is the best way to map that ID into a dir structure to achieve fastest read/writes? eg given id == 'ejdqsc'
+Given a 6-digit ID, what is the best way to map that ID into a directory structure to achieve fastest read/writes?

+eg given id == 'ejdqsc'

 * 3/3   -> 'ejd/qsc'